LautaroRomero21/LautaroRomero21/README.md

 ## Hi, I'm Lautaro 👋

 I’m a Systems Engineering student at UTN Argentina, currently with 50% of the coursework completed and a GPA of 8.06.
-My academic background includes a strong foundation in key areas such as Data Management, Probability and Statistics, Algorithms and Data Structures, and Computer Architecture, among others
+My academic background includes a strong foundation in key areas such as Data Management, Probability and Statistics, Algorithms and Data Structures, Systems Design, Computer Architecture, among others

-🛠️ Proyectos y Experiencia:

 📖 Current Courses:
 - Systems Design